kaxil/boring-cyborg/README.md

   #
   # If set to false it will check all commit messages.
 This is useful when you do not squash commits at merge.
   validateEitherPrOrSingleCommitTitle: true
+  # The title the GitHub status should appear from.
+  # Default: "Title Validator"
+  statusTitle: "Title"
+  # A custom message to be displayed when the title passes validation.
+  # Default: "Validation successful!""
+  successMessage: "Great title!"
+  # A custom message to be displayed when the title fails validation.
+  # Default: "Wrong commit/PR title: ${commitTitle}"
+  successMessage: "Title must begin with a Jira ticket!"

 ###### PR/Branch Up-To-Date Checker ####################################################################################
 # Check if the branch is up to date with master when certain files are modified